-It’s not a fancy upgrade.
-It’s just one of those routine things that keeps engines running properly.
+It is NOT a premium modification.
+It’s just one of those common items that keeps engines running smoothly.

 So what is fuel injector system cleaning really?